youngde811/TheOffensiveBard/README.md

 ### Features

+- **Insult of the Hour** - Featured insult in elegant Old English font that updates hourly
+- **Share as Image** - Tap the featured insult or long-press easter eggs to share beautiful parchment-styled images
 - **Browse & Search** - Scroll through 1,000 randomly-sampled insults with real-time search filtering
 - **Refresh for More** - Tap the refresh icon to load a new random batch from 10,000+ insults
 - **Multi-Select** - Tap multiple insults to select them all at once